 The data originally come from \cite{russett2001triangulating}, who used a logistic model to predict conflict between countries.
 Conflict between two countries in a given year constitutes the binary response.
 Binary predictors include whether the countries were previously allies and whether the countries are contiguous.
 Other predictors include the log ratio of capabilities between the two countries, the log distance between capitals or major ports, and the smaller of the two countries' polity scores, which measures the balance of autocracy versus democracy.
 Compared to the original analysis of this data, we omit the binary control describing whether both countries are minor powers due to redundancy: by a separate logistic regression, we find that this variable is very well-predicted by the other variables already included.

 We re-analyze the data with BELIEF with depth $d=1,$ i.e., we consider the two binary predictors described above and the first bit of the three continuous variables.
 The inference of BELIEF slopes is based on the Bonferroni correction at $0.01$ over $2^5=32$ slopes.
 According to this adjustment, all five main effects are significant, and six two-way binary interactions are significant.
 All other slopes are not Bonferroni significant.
 We list below the six two-way interactions that are significant: \begin{itemize} \item whether the countries were previously allies and whether the countries are contiguous; \item whether the countries were previously allies and the first bit of capability ratio; \item whether the countries are contiguous and the first bit of capability ratio; \item whether the countries were previously allies and the first bit of the smaller of the two countries' polity scores; \item whether the countries are contiguous and the first bit of the distance between capitals; \item the first bit of capability ratio and the first bit of the smaller of the two countries' polity scores. \end{itemize} Although our analysis is only based on $d=1$, the inference above has already provided interesting and meaningful interpretations.
 All significant two-way interactions seem to make political scientific sense.
 Moreover, the interaction between the first bits of two continuous predictors indicate a nonlinear form of dependency.
-We would like to emphasize that the above inference is achieved without any assumption of the relationship or choice of a link function.
-Therefore, inference with BELIEF could be a useful alternative to that with GLM to provide some new insights.
+We would like to emphasize that the above meaningful inference is achieved without making any assumptions about the relationship or the choice of a link function.
+Therefore, inference with BELIEF could serve as a useful alternative to GLM, offering new insights.

 }